 Rebecca likes to relax and take her time.
 She has a true ‘mañana mañana’ attitude.
 However, as one half of Productive Productions she is also good at getting things done.
 It just might not be until mañana.
 In her spare time she likes to relax with a cup of strong black coffee, followed by a long nap to Swedish christmas carols.
 Even in the summer.
 Nothing floats her boat more than watching other peoples dramas unfold on the screen, especially in films made by unknown but brilliant Eastern European directors.

 we were maybe a thing)

 Gracefool formed in 2013 out of a desire to make the work we wanted to see ourselves - clever, witty, genre-busting theatre that says something real.
 We spent three years at contemporary dance school trying to find our ‘Inner Artist’ by dancing around in beige to low lighting.
 Then we decided we preferred sequins and disco lights.

 So we made an interactive auction in a warehouse, followed by a camp cabaret about Europe filled with misplaced facts and lots of Abba.

-Three years later we’re still turning stupid jokes into ART.
+Five years later we’re still turning stupid jokes into ART.